concarne000/ComfyUI-Stacker/README.md

 The 'Key' can be considered the variable name of the stack.
 For example, you could have two StackPushInt nodes, one with the key of 'width' and the other 'height', then be able to pull the right number in the next workflow for each variable.

+A generic object stack has also been implemented, but by default it is disabled.

 # Todo

-Clean the key text
+~~Clean the key text~~

-Allow the stack to pop a default value if it is empty
+~~Allow the stack to pop a default value if it is empty~~

 Add an override option

+Allow a 'peek' and 'sneak from bottom' option

 Fix a 'no-change' prompt still having to be re-encoded